 - Substitute 1 cup of uncooked white or brown Minute Rice for the cooked rice.

 - Instead of ground beef, use ground turkey in the filling.

 - Substitute a 14.5 -ounce can of diced tomatoes and a 10 3/4-ounce can of condensed tomato soup for the spaghetti sauce.
 Combine the two in a bowl and pour over the peppers.

 - Chop the tops of the peppers finely and add them to the filling or to the sauce mixture.

 - Instead of plain white rice, add cooked Mexican or Spanish rice to the beef mixture.
 Use Uncle Ben's Ready Rice or Rice-a-Roni brand.

-- For Tex-Mex or Mexican flavors, substitute 2 cans (14.5 ounces each) of chili style or Mexican style tomatoes for the spaghetti sauce.
+- For Tex-Mex or Mexican flavors, substitute two 14.5-ounce cans of chili-style or Mexican style tomatoes for the spaghetti sauce.